 Leveraging Technology to Protect Your Agency’s Business’s Most Critical Assets

 To reduce loss and mitigate risk associated with potentially crippling situations, agencies and brokerages need to develop a business continuity plan (BCP).
 Being prepared and having the right technologies in place will allow you to continue to operate and support customers when the unexpected happens.

 For business continuity during an unforeseen event, build your business on a strong digital technology foundation that provides:

 With “always-on” cloud, mobile and online customer self-service technology, your digital business can:

 - Safeguard your data assets and operations against any threat

 - Remain operational and continue service to customers

 - Access policy and claims information 24/7

 - Eliminate downtime that leads to lost revenue

-Cloud benefits can be particularly useful during a natural disaster or other crisis situation, helping insurance agencies reduce downtime and minimize the financial and reputational losses that can be caused by such event.
+Cloud benefits can be particularly useful during a natural disaster or other crisis, helping insurance agencies and brokerages reduce downtime and minimize the financial and reputational losses that can be caused by such event.
 It provides major cost and customer service advantages over competitors who suffer days of downtime waiting for generators or new computer equipment.
 Having infrastructure, tools and critical data running in the cloud ensures your data is safe and accessible no matter what.
 Essentially, the cloud supports continued operational resiliency by removing the need to immediately reinstall software or restore critical applications, data or files, allowing for faster recovery.